 A Cold War thriller imagined the United States caught in the midst of a military coup.
 Surprisingly, it was endorsed by the president himself, who recognised its power as a cautionary tale.

 Photographs of the Sámi taken in the 19th and 20th centuries act as ‘emotional archives’, offering an alternative history of Europe’s longest surviving indigenous people.

 London’s West End came to life in the late 19th century, its glamorous attractions illuminated by innovations in electric light.
 The night, once associated with peril and danger, was reclaimed for leisure.

 In 1917, the American novelist Edith Wharton travelled in Morocco seeking ‘barbaric splendor’ and an escape from war-torn Europe.
 Her French colonial hosts, keen to gain US support for their Protectorate, were happy to oblige.

 Despite defeat in the Spanish Civil War, veterans of the International Brigades would soon face fascism again.
 Experiences and connections forged in Spain would prove key in the fight against Hitler and beyond.

 The Nagorno-Karabakh dispute between Armenia and Azerbaijan is sometimes explained as a result of ‘ancient hatreds’.
-In reality, it is nothing of the sort, despite both sides using history to bolster their claims to the region.
+In reality, it is nothing of the sort.

 The disastrous explosion in Beirut has prompted calls for French intervention in Lebanon.
 But the history of France’s involvement in the region has been driven by the creation of proxy elites and the pursuit of its own interests.